MustafaLotfi/Owleye/README.md

 ### Modeling

-Two Convolutional Neural Network models (CNNs) are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
+Two Convolutional Neural Network (CNNs) models are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.

+### Fine-tuning

+There are two CNN models that

 ### Calibration
 The calibration process consists of looking at a white point in a black screen for a certain time.
-Then the position of the point changes and the user must look at it again.
+Then, the point's position changes and the user must look at it again.
 This process is repeated until the calibration ends.
-During this procedure, Owleye collects data.
-The data contains the inputs and the outputs (aligned location of the point in the screen).
-It means each sample entails one image, one vector and one location point.
+During this procedure, Owleye collects data (input and output).
+It means each sample data entails one image, one vector and one location point.

 ## Limitations and future works